rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 -------------------------------------------

 Entities change over time, yet knowledge representation frameworks rarely model change.
-In order to represent these changes, models need to represent transitions, processes, and other sequential activities.
+In order to represent changes, models need to represent transitions, processes, and other sequential activities.
-However, modeling change is routine for state machines, Petri nets, and other transition models.
 Such modeling is closer to the Unified Modeling Language (UML) or even programming languages than to ontologies.
+In fact, modeling change is routine for state machines, Petri nets, and other transition models.
 A "model-layer" that allows general statements to be made about sequential activities could incorporate both ontology and transitionals (Allen & Kim, 2018).